UniversalDependencies/docs-automation/valdan/README.txt

 my own Perl libraries (starting with a lowercase letter and ending with '.pm'); we want to keep these, as one of the validation scripts uses them.

+As for Python, we need the tool 'pip3' to install additional modules.
+The tool is available as a package for Ubuntu:

+  sudo apt-get install python3-pip

+Once we have pip3, we can install the module 'regex'.
+If we do it with sudo, it should by installed system-wide and thus usable by the user www-data.
+Without sudo it will be installed in our home folder and we will have to copy the installation to the folder 'pythonlib' in the cgi folder.

+  sudo pip3 install regex

+The other option is to install locally for the current user:

+  pip3 install --user regex

+then copy ~/.local/lib/python3.4 to pythonlib/python3.4

+We have shell envelopes for Python scripts that we use, and these envelopes first set PYTHONLIB to point to the local pythonlib.
+(They also set locale to digest UTF8 input.)
+These settings are essential and the user www-data does not have them by default.